Follow the latest developments as riots spread to new areas of London and beyond in Britain’s worst violence in decades.

 Reece Donovan, from Romford, a town just east of London, who is in his early 20s, was charged with robbing Asyraf Haziq Rosli, a Metropolitan Police spokesman said.

 Rosli was filmed being helped up after his jaw was broken during unrest in Barking, east London, only for the men who aided him to then empty his rucksack, in one of the most shocking images of the unrest.

 Donovan was due to appear in court later on Saturday, the spokesman added.

-Across the country, more than 2,000 people have been arrested over the disorder that has left hundreds of public and private properties burnt down.
+Across the country, more than 2,000 people have been arrested over the disorder that spread through several cities in the country.

 In total, across England 796 people have appeared in court, of whom 122 were under 18.
 Courts have been working through the night and two-thirds of those charged have been remanded in custody.

 Calls for those convicted to be stripped of their state welfare handouts and booted out of publicly owned housing were receiving growing popular support.